berlm/photo_likers/README.md

 ```
 * Create an empty MySQL (or other) database and configure either
 the DATABASE_URL environment variable to point to your database
 or configure it directly in ./PhotoLikers/settings.py.
-By default
+By default,
-it connects to MySQL database named photo_likers on localhost:3060.
+it connects to MySQL database named photo_likers on localhost:3060 and
+if there is a user "root" with empty password the value of DATABASE_URL
+must be "mysql://localhost:3306/photo_likers?user=root;password=;"

 Depending on your database install python package for working with this database,
 e.g. mysql-python or mysqlclient for MySQL.